MorrisCastro04/holbertonschool-higher_level_programming/python-more_classes/README.md

 task 5: Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py) create a method to print something when the class is deleted

-task 6: Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py) method to count the number of instances
+task 6: Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py) public class attribute to count the number of instances

+task 7: Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py) public class attribute to symbol to print the Rectangle